-2+ Users who have LIKED this post: “Regrets, I’ve had a few…” Remember that old song My Way, made famous by Frank Sinatra?
+2+ “Regrets, I’ve had a few…” Remember that old song My Way, made famous by Frank Sinatra?
 As a lifelong, commissioned salesperson, I can really identify with a song that references the pain of over-ambition, doubt, tears, taking “the blows,” and “my share of losing.”
-I’ve lost deals […]
+I’ve lost deals that would pay for a house. […]

 0 Americans live in interesting times.
 The most evolved society in history has overall, made an extra effort to be more patient, more tolerant, and to withhold judgment.
 Wait, what?
 Withhold judgment?
 We’re taught in schools and church not to judge others.
 Almost every day I hear someone use the phrase, “I’m not judging here” […]